-Contact Mom several days in advance to remind her of your next visit.

-Review the Handbook as a refresher before visits with Mom.

-Pray - for yourself and Mom before the visit or contact.

-Begin with a prayer each time you meet with Mom.

-Inquire about doctor visits.
-Is she keeping current with her visits?

-If there are siblings, inquire as to their wellbeing.

-Inquire about her husband/family members.

-Make sure Mom is in contact with her insurance provider

-Inquire about financial status.
-Has she been in contact with:

-WIC Benefits - Nutrition Program for Women

-Department of Human Services

-Food Stamp Program

-St. Vincent de Paul Society

-Would she like to see a priest for reconciliation/healing?

-Make Coordinator aware of any unusual problems or issues (talk of abortion, deep depression, abuse, serious health issues, and housing issues).
+- □ Pray for yourself and Mom before the visit or contact - Contact Mom several days in advance to remind her of your next visit - Review the Handbook as a refresher before visits with Mom, if needed - Begin with a prayer each time you meet with Mom - □ Inquire about doctor visits.
+Is she keeping current with her visits? - □ If there are siblings, inquire as to their wellbeing - □ Inquire about her husband/family members - □ Make sure Mom is in contact with her insurance provider - □ Inquire about financial status.
+Has she been in contact with: - WIC Benefits Nutrition Program for Women - Department of Human Services - Food Stamp Program - o St. Vincent de Paul Society - □ Would she like to see a priest for reconciliation/healing? - □ Can we refer her to the Rachel's Retreat if she's had an abortion or miscarriage in the past? - □ Make Coordinator aware of any unusual problems or issues (talk of abortion, deep depression, abuse, serious health issues, and housing issues) Listen with a Christian ear, with love and without judgement

-Remind Mom that the hospital will not release the baby unless she has a proper car seat.

-Brief documentation needs to be made for every visit and conversation on the intake form or an attachment.
+- □ Remind Mom that the hospital will not release the baby unless she has a proper car seat. - Brief documentation needs to be made for every visit and conversation on the intake form or an attachment.
 This should be given to the Coordinator for permanent record after Mom has her baby.